-- (a) for the AFP, Director, Corporate Services on advice from the AFP, Chief Operating Officer; and - (b) for the Territory, Director, Justice, Planning and Programs, Policy and Regulatory Division, Department of Justice and Community Safety. - 21.
-For the purposes of the Agreement the Responsible Officers will be: - (a) for the AFP, Chief Police Officer in consultation with the AFP, Chief Operating Officer; and - (b) for the Territory, Chief Executive Officer, Department of Justice and Community Safety. - 22.
+- 22. The mechanism for resolving disputes arising from this Agreement will be as follows: - (a) in the first instance the Territory and AFP contact officers listed will use their best endeavours to settle the dispute; and - (b) if after 30 days the dispute is unresolved or the Contact Officers lack the authority to do so, the matter will be referred to the officers listed as the Responsible Officers. - 23.
+For the purposes of this Agreement the Contact Officers will be: - (a) for the AFP, Director, Corporate Services on advice from the AFP, Chief Operating Officer; and - (b) for the Territory, Director, Justice, Planning and Programs, Policy and Regulatory Division, Department of Justice and Community Safety. - 24.
+For the purposes of the Agreement the Responsible Officers will be: - (a) for the AFP, Chief Police Officer in consultation with the AFP, Chief Operating Officer; and - (b) for the Territory, Chief Executive Officer, Department of Justice and Community Safety. - 25.
 Any dispute or matter of concern to either party arising from this Arrangement that cannot be resolved by the officers nominated at clause 20 or 21 shall be referred for consultation between resolution by the Commonwealth Minister and the Police Minister.